Fortress in city of Niš Serbia

 19. and also Mountaineers club

-More about fortress and other Niš Serbia attractions
+More about fortress and other Niš Serbia tourist attractions

 All photos are taken from Where to Serbia and are subject of copyright All photos shared from Instagram belong to it’s rightful owners